Symptom: Disrupted sleep

 If you allot time for tasks, be realistic and remember to allocate more time than you would expect a job to be completed, to cover unforeseen circumstances.
 Also, ticking off jobs as you do them will give you a sense of satisfaction and will make you realize that you’re making some headway.
 You could even consider giving yourself a reward as an incentive for completing your tasks on a particular day.

-Symptom of stress: Being unable to ‘switch off’
+Symptom: Being unable to ‘switch off’

 If you’re one of those people who are always on the go and who feels as though they’re being pulled in different directions by everyone all the time, then this may be a sign that you’re stressed.
 Your whole day may often be filled up with an agenda not of your own making, and at times you may have a feeling of everything being out of control while you keep ‘treading water’ to keep yourself afloat, instead of allowing some time for yourself.
 You might even find yourself having to combine work with looking after family members.